 This guide is intended to help students and researchers locate resources for research in anthropology.
-It is subdivided according to the tracks by which the University of Pennsylvania's Department of Anthropology currently organizes the undergraduate curriculum: General Anthropology, Anthropological Archaeology, Biological Anthropology, Cultural and Linguistic Anthropology, and Medical and Global Health Anthropology.
+It is subdivided according to the concentrations from which undergraduate majors in the University of Pennsylvania's Department of Anthropology can select: General Anthropology, Anthropological Archaeology, Biological Anthropology, Cultural and Linguistic Anthropology, Medical and Global Health Anthropology, and Environmental Anthropology.

 Start at the Penn Libraries' homepage.